 The resolution of our heat sensors is carefully calibrated to ensure that privacy is preserved and respected.
 Short visual reconstructions are triggered by incidents alerts and only made available to verified carers or family members registered on Hestia.

 Connect to a standard power socket

 Receive alerts and activity indicators

-When combined with our Time Capsule sensor, carers or family members can reconstruct and verify incidents such as falls to understand when and how they happened.
+When combined with our Hestia sensor, carers or family members can reconstruct and verify incidents such as falls to understand when and how they happened.
 False alarms can be eliminated, and the insights can prevent future incidents.

 The Hestia app monitors body temperature trends and daily living activities to add context to the incidents captured.
 It can also be connected to other digital devices such as scales, blood pressure monitors, fitness trackers and more.